 Top events treat fans to live music performances and impressive AR spectacles: The LoL finals have featured a soaring dragon (2017), a virtual K-pop concert (2018), and a holographic hip-hop battle (2019).

 A growing fan base, hungry for esports experiences, unlocks opportunities far beyond just championship tournaments.

 Partnerships: The momentum in esports events is providing opportunity for increased partnerships with other entertainment sectors.

 Fortnite has hosted live concerts, premiered new albums by major artists, and featured content from movie directors; during the pandemic, the game hosted a live rap concert that attracted ~30m viewers.

 Other popular games (Roblox, Grand Theft Auto) have adopted similar strategies in the past.
 As new games come onto the market, opportunities will soar.
 Gaming festivals might even become the next big thing (Coachella for gamers, anyone?).

-Gaming Tourism: In August we touched on birding tourism, a relatively tiny industry that generates ~$41B in revenue a year — in the US alone.
+Gaming Tourism: Here at Trends, we’ve written about the birding tourism industry, which generates a whopping ~$41B in revenue a year — in the US alone.
 Why not provide travel and tourism packages for gamers?

 Options could range from all-inclusive tournament experiences to immersive escapes where travellers jet off to experience all things gaming at their destination of choice.